Evernight/lazy-beancount/README.md

 Full guide is located at https://lazy-beancount.xyz/.
 The approach follows these principles:
 - Some of the values should be tracked precisely (e.g. net worth)
-- Other things are an approximation (e.g. in expenses breakdown, unclassified or some misclassified entires are ok)
+- Other things are an approximation (e.g. in expenses breakdown, unclassified or some misclassified entires are allowed – but discoverable)
 - Data entry should be automated or easy
 - But it should be possible to track things to any level of precision if you choose to